Julia Franzén

-Julia Franzén (born 30 June 1990 in Lerum, Sweden) is a Swedish actress, personal trainer and life coach.
+Julia Franzén (born 30 June 1990) is a Swedish TV-host, personal trainer and life coach.

 Career

+Franzén was born in Lerum, Sweden.
 When she was younger, Franzén explored many professions.
 Among others, she worked as a waitress at Sjömagasinet where Leif Mannerström is a chef.
 She also worked at Stena Line and Gothia towers and organised different events.
 She has been a waitress for the Swedish royal family twice.

 Franzén lost 25 kilos and entered a bikini fitness competition in Globen, Sweden.
 Franzén started her own company where she worked as a personal trainer and coach online.
 She moved to the United States to study to become a TV host.